Tanu-N-Prabhu/Multiplication-Table-App/README.md

 ---

 # GitHub Commands

-Use the Git commands from the Visual Studio Code to either push, commit and pull to the GitHub Repository.
+Use the below given Git commands from the Visual Studio Code to either push, commit and pull to the GitHub Repository.

 1. `git remote add origin add-your-git-link` - To connect to your GitHub Repository